Most Common Broken Bones

 Here is a list of some of the most common bones that get broken:

-• Arm: The arm, more specifically the humerus (upper arm) and ulna (forearm), are the second most broken bones, specifically in children.
+• Arm: The arm, more specifically the humerus (upper arm) and ulna (forearm), is the second most broken bone, specifically in children.
 The arm tends to be broken in a similar manner to the clavicle, where individuals catch themselves wrong when falling[4].

-• Ankle: The ankle is another common broken bone through physical activity similar to the wrist[4].
-This ankle fracture can occur due to a roll, twis, or torsion[5].
+• Ankle: The ankle is another common broken bone through physical activity, similar to the wrist[4].
+This ankle fracture can occur due to a roll, twist, or torsion[5].
+Repetitive strain can also cause stress fractures.

 What Are Possible Complications of Broken Bones?

 Complications can arise when bones are broken.
+Complications can vary according to the particular bone involved.
 The following lists some of the possible complications:

 • Femur: The femur is not only the largest, strongest bone in the body, but it also has main arteries nearby that can be damaged when broken, leading to severe bleeding or blood clots[3].
 Commonly, surgery is required, and there will be a lack of walking on the area for many weeks afterwards[2].